 They will find any place to roost during the day, such as trees, caves, and rocks.
 In winter, this bat hibernates in caves.
 Their lifespan is from 6 to 7 years.

-The long-tailed shrew is a small shrew measuring 48 to 79 mm.
+The long-tailed shrew is a tiny shrew measuring 48 to 79 mm.
 Their tail takes the total length to 120 mm.
 They weigh between 3.1 to 8.3 g.

 The long-tailed shrew lives in mountainous territories around and under rocks or near streams.

 Their long tail is used to help them balance when they climb in their rocky habitat.
-They are gray to black in color.
+They are gray to black.

 The long-tailed weasel is a fearless, aggressive hunter.
 They are also known as the bridled weasel or the big stoat.